DaliaAlqahtani/Projects/On-Prem to Cloud Migration and HR Onboarding Automation/README.md

 <p align="center"><img width="2560" height="813" alt="security-groups" src="https://github.com/user-attachments/assets/aa930873-0945-4be8-a2dd-5901be515cd7" /></p>

 These use **Assigned** membership, where members are added directly.
 The **Dynamic** membership (where rules add people based on attributes) needs a paid license, and I only used the free tier.

-These use **Assigned** membership, where members are added directly.
-The more automatic **Dynamic** membership (where rules add people based on attributes) needs a paid license, so it was not an option on the free tier.
-This turned out to be the right call anyway, explained in the design decisions below.

 **Admin role plan**